vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

 - Review medication list and perform med reconciliation of home meds

+    - Recent medication changes including recently started medications and home medications that have been held or recently discontinued

 - UDS + review of CSMD for evaluation of intoxication/withdrawal

+    - Keep in mind limitations of sensitivity and specificity of immunoassay trained against specific epitopes

+        - Opiate antibodies commonly have codeine and morphine as their target analytes and will not detect fentanyl and many other synthetic or semisynthetic opioids that are structurally distinct from morphine

+        - Benzodiazepines antibodies commonly have oxazepam (diazepam and chlordiazepoxide metabolite) as a target analyte with poor cross sensitivity to lorazepam and clonazepam

+        - Amphetamines broadly includes commonly prescribed stimulants used to treat ADHD as well as methamphetamine

 - CBC, CMP, UA

 - CT head + EEG if focal neurologic deficits

+    - For evaluation of AMS, typically order only non-contrasted CTH, may follow up with contrasted MRI

 ## Management